open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 ### Providing credentials via credential repositories

-The OCM tool set embraces multiple storage backend technologies, for OCM metadata as well as for artifacts described by a component version.
+The OCM toolset embraces multiple storage backend technologies, for OCM metadata as well as for artifacts described by a component version.
 All those technologies typically have their own